 As part of its strategy to enter Atlanta, L&N acquired the Atlanta Knoxville & Northern Railway, which extended from Knoxville to Marietta, by stock purchase in 1902.
 For the Marietta-Atlanta link, the AK&N acquired trackage rights on the Nashville, Chattanooga & St. Louis Railway, which had leased the Western & Atlantic.
 L&N owned a majority of the NC&StL’s stock, which certainly helped in getting the desired rights.
 Lastly, L&N acquired $200,000 in Atlanta Belt stock, which would help it get around the southeast side of the city to a connection with the Georgia Railroad.

 By 1904, the various parts of the plan came together.
 The west side belt line was constructed by the AK&N, and the following year L&N trains began running into the city.
 (See westside map.)

 Also in 1904, the Southern Belt Railway Company was incorporated to build a rail line about three miles long on the north and west sides of downtown Atlanta to connect Southern Railway lines entering the city.
-Much closer to downtown than the other belt lines, this link, along with the new Terminal Station under construction at the time, led to several changes in Southern’s Atlanta operations, including the discontinuance of passenger service along the original northeast mainline.
-This older line became known as the Southern belt line (today's Eastside Trail).
+The new Terminal Station was under construction at the time, making improvement of existing rail corridors leading to it a priority.
+One result of this activity was the discontinuance of passenger service along the original northeast mainline which became known as the Southern belt line (today's Eastside Trail).